 Effects and Symptoms of Acute Stress Disorder

-When you have been exposed to a very stressful event and go on to display the symptoms of Acute Stress Disorder, these will develop within hours or even minutes.
-For some people, these symptoms will pass as quickly as they arrived.
-For others, they last for days or several weeks.
-If you're worried that you or someone close to you has ASD, look out for some of the following symptoms:
+When you have been exposed to a very stressful or traumatic event and go on to develop ASD, your symptoms may develop within hours or even minutes.
+For some people, these symptoms may pass quickly For others, they may last for days or several weeks.
+If you're worried that you or someone close to you may develop ASD, consider looking out for some of the following symptoms:

 - Breathing problems

-You may also experience some of the following:
+You may also experience some of the following symptoms:

-- Cutting yourself off from friends and family
+- A tendency to isolate from friends and family

 - Low mood